-- 9.28.
-In order to improve the speed and coverage of broadband across the Borough the Council will seek for all new properties to be provided with the necessary infrastructure to gain access to high quality broadband. - 9.29.
+- 9.29.
+In order to improve the speed and coverage of broadband across the Borough the Council will seek for all new properties to be provided with the necessary infrastructure to gain access to high quality broadband.
+As minimum this should enable access to 'superfast' broadband. - 9.30.
 It is noted, however, there may be circumstances where this is not possible.
 This may be because it is currently not physically feasible to make the connections or because the cost of doing so would impact on the viability of the development.
 In these cases applications should be supported by information which sets out why this infrastructure provision is not possible.
-This should include consultations with broadband infrastructure providers which supports this. - 9.30.
+This should include consultations with broadband infrastructure providers which supports this. - 9.31.
 Where connection to superfast broadband is not possible alternative internet provision should be sought which enables accessibility to the highest internet speeds possible.
 This could include infrastructure that allows for connection to mobile broadband or WIFI, for example.
 As a minimum, the infrastructure should be put in place to allow connectivity to new development in future, i.e. ducting for future cables.